What Can I Do With an Associate’s Degree?

 4. Graphic design

-The median annual salary for graphic designers is $47,851.
+The median annual salary for graphic designers is $47,851 according to PayScale.
 Graphic designers use color, images, typography, and space to create visual compositions that convey messages or present information.
 They work in a variety of industries and may specialize in print, digital, or motion graphics design.

 5. Liberal arts and sciences